 Assuming you can switch to a WFOE structure later.
 Companies may take the view that opening a Rep Office will be an easier start in China, prior to transitioning later on to a WFOE.
 There is, unfortunately, no easy process to “upgrade” a Rep Office – it essentially involves closing down and re-registering, an expensive and time-consuming option!

 Believing you need a RO to do anything in China.
 It is possible of course to sell your products in China, and also to hire on the ground staff/representatives (through an employment agency) without opening a Rep Office.
 Make sure you know what you need before embarking on the process!

 Rep Office registration in China – the setup process

 Once you have established that a Rep Office is the right option for your business in China, the setup and registration process can be started.
-This is a simpler and less costly process than that for WFOEs, but nevertheless should be approached correctly to minimise problems.
-How to setup an office in China is often confusing, and those new to the market should get accurate advice.
+This is a simpler and less costly process than that for WFOEs, but nevertheless should be approached correctly to minimize problems.
+How to set up an office in China is often confusing, and those new to the market should get accurate advice.

 Setup is faster than for a WFOE with all steps usually being completed in around 2-3 months.

 For full details of the Rep Office setup process, and documents required, see our Rep Office services guide.
 The following is a summary of the steps involved: